sergeyhush/resume/resume.md

   June 2010 - June 2013

-  While part of Cloud department, I participated in the following projects:
+  While part of the Cloud department, I participated in the following projects:

   * developed initial version OpenStack Quantum Plugin for Nexus1000V
   * worked on Nexus1000V & Microsoft SCVMM integration